Crunch-io/webdocs/crunch/crunch_importing-data.md

 SPSS and CSV files can be imported into Crunch.

-CSV and SPSS files may also be contained in a Zip file.
+CSV and SPSS files may also be contained in Zip files.
 If a Zip file is provided, it must contain exactly one SPSS or CSV file.

 To import data: